 So, where to from here fellow travellers?

-My invitation is to JOIN me today in exploring and experimenting with great curiosity & compassion the practice of the law of intention & desire.
+My invitation is to JOIN me today in exploring these invitations.